ArchipelagoMW/Archipelago/worlds/kh1/docs/en_Kingdom Hearts.md

 ###I can't enter any cups in Olympus Coliseum.

-Phil Cup, Pegasus Cup, and Hercules Cup are all multiworld items.
+`Phil Cup`, `Pegasus Cup`, and `Hercules Cup` are all multiworld items.
 Finding all 3 grant you access to Hades Cup and the Platinum Match.
 Clearing all cups lets you challenge Ice Titan.

 ###The slides aren't spawning in Deep Jungle.